Bad Boys (Wham! song): Chart performance

-It was the third single to be taken from Wham!'s debut album, Fantastic, and reached number 2 in the UK Singles Chart, behind “Every Breath You Take” by The Police, going on to become the 26th best selling single of 1983.
+"Bad Boys" was the third single to be taken from Wham!'s debut album, Fantastic, and reached number 2 in the UK Singles Chart, behind "Every Breath You Take" by the Police, going on to become the 26th best selling single of 1983.
 At the time, Wham! was projecting a hard, politically motivated image, with "Bad Boys" one of a number of songs projecting a stance of mood and youthful independence, a "soul boy – dole boy" theme.
 The single was also released in the United States, peaking at number 60.
 It was the duo's first time on the Billboard Hot 100 in the US, although they were listed as Wham!-UK.

 "Bad Boys" became the biggest hit from the debut album, although it would be usurped by "Wake Me Up Before You Go-Go" from the album Make It Big in 1984, which became the first of four UK number-one singles the duo would enjoy.
 Michael quickly denounced "Bad Boys" as a song he hated, stating it was "like an albatross round my neck".
 The song was famously omitted from the 1997 compilation album The Best of Wham!: If You Were There..., despite the album including tracks that were not released as singles.